4 reasons to exercise with others over the holidays

-Consider jumping on an exercise class together, or helping a loved one get set up for exercise, while you’re home for the Holidays.
+Consider jumping on an exercise class together, or helping a loved one get set up for exercise, while you’re home for the holidays.

 For those of us meeting our families and friends for the first time in (potentially) quite a while — we suggest adding some physical activity to your holiday festivities.
 Not only does staying active during the winter help us feel better in our bodies (thank you endorphins!) — but talking about exercise routines, or getting set up to try exercise at home— can also help.
 Read on for Bold’s recommendations on why you should incorporate exercise into your holiday season.

-If you have a friend or family member who’s interested in online exercise, but needs some help setting up their account or writing down their password — that’s a great thing to help out with, between Thanksgiving football games and parades.
+If you have a friend or family member who’s interested in online exercise, but needs some help setting up their account or writing down their password — that’s a great thing to help out with, between football games and parades.

-2. You can try a short fitness assessment together
+2. Try a short fitness assessment together

 There are very few ways to measure your health without a trip to a doctors’ office, or expensive online testing kits.
 But if you’ve ever wondered how your balance or strength stacks up to people in your age group, give it a try this holiday season.
 You might be surprised by your results!
 Bold will recommend classes based on your results so you can improve or maintain where you are.